Who: Mathematically talented high-school students. More details.

 The campus is pretty.

 The food is good, and much of it is locally sourced.
-(Still, if you suddenly need pizza or snacks, there are several pizza places and a grocery store near campus.)
+(Still, if you suddenly crave other food, there are many restaurants and a grocery store near campus, along with several weekly farmers markets.)

 Campus is also right near a hospital.